Hawadacirka/pairsgame/README.md

 - JavaScript

 ## Development
-You got 5 lives, you should complete all of the cards then you win.
-If you choose dissimilar cards, you will lose one life.
-If you lives is gone then you start again.
+You start with 5 lives, and the goal is to complete all the cards to win.
+If you pick cards that don't match, you'll lose a life.
+If you run out of lives, you have to start over.

 ## Resources
 Stackoverflow